This website has been designed to navigate using word search.

 Marker Care and Lettering

 Please remember to take great care to gently clean memorial markers and do not use any product that could damage a marker.
-Please only use wood, bamboo, or plastic utensils and brushes.
+Use wood, bamboo, or plastic utensils and brushes.
 It is recommended to use a non-ionic cleanser specifically made to clean granite.
 Never use bleach or harsh cleaner that contributes to formation of soluble salts.
 Never use a power washer.

 Marker with delicate lead letters.

-For marble and sandstone markers, markers with lead lettering, and upright markers that require stabilizing, it is recommended that families engage a professional conservator or restorer.
+For these types of markers, it is recommended that families engage a professional conservator or restorer.
 Memorial marker companies often visit the area and may be able to provide this service for your family marker.

-You may refresh the lettering of your family marker only please.
+Please only refresh the lettering paint of your family markers only.
 The recommended paint for this purpose is a lithco base paint specifically made for stone monuments which will stand up to weathering and ultraviolet light.

-Monument companies may clean markers and refresh lettering for your family for a fee.
+Monument companies may clean markers and refresh painted lettering for your family for a fee.

 Search again